ekonda/kutana/docs/index.rst

 Overview
 --------
-Kutana is a engine for developing bots for social networks, messengers and other services.
+Kutana is an engine for developing bots for social networks, messengers and other services.
 Kutana heavily uses asyncio and coroutines.
-It supports different backends (like vk.com, telegram.org etc.) throught different managers.
+It supports different backends (like vk.com, telegram.org etc.) through different managers.

 Workflow